- American Rescue Plan: More affordable coverage for 2021 and 2022; no excess subsidy repayments for 2020

 - IRS, HHS relax rules for HDHPs, catastrophic health plans

-- 34 states utilize emergency Medicaid waivers to improve access to services
+- All 50 states utilize emergency Medicaid waivers to improve access to services

 - States appeal to insurers to prevent policy terminations

-- Other states take additional actions that address the pandemic
+- States take various other actions that address the pandemic

 The coronavirus pandemic has turned life on its head worldwide.
-And the fact that it’s a widespread health crisis is shining a light on the numerous cracks and flaws in the American health care system.
-But numerous new state and federal regulations have been implemented over the past few weeks that aim to improve Americans’ access to testing and treatment for COVID-19, the disease caused by this new coronavirus.
+And the fact that it’s a widespread health crisis is shining a light on the myriad cracks and flaws in the American health care system.
+But numerous new state and federal regulations have been implemented over the past year that aim to improve Americans’ access to testing and treatment for COVID-19.

 Unlike most of the other developed countries that have been hit with the COVID-19 pandemic, a significant portion of the U.S. population has no medical insurance.
 (This would be far worse without the Affordable Care Act: A decade ago, before it was enacted, there were more than 46 million uninsured Americans, and that has since dropped to about 27 million people.)